arieshab/learn-day-react/README.md

 This will open up an application called 'code' in the current directory (period indicates current directory!)

+As you make edits to the code, the page at http://localhost:3000 will reload with your changes.
+You will also see errors and warnings in the console.

-We followed this tutorial if you want to find more information on create-react-app https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html
+We followed the tutorial linked below if you want to find more information on create-react-app: https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html